I Don't Find My Husband Sexually Attractive. Is My Marriage Over?

 How can online therapy help?

 Online therapy is a convenient, accessible option for addressing concerns related to physical attraction.
 Couples counseling is ideal for bringing your concerns to your husband's attention in a healthy, productive way.
-Addressing feelings of lacking attraction in couples counseling and any other issues that may be of concern in your marriage is an effective method for solving problems without conflict.
-You can also pursue individual therapy to manage individual concerns.
+Addressing dynamics of lacking attraction in couples counseling and any other issues that may be of concern in your marriage is an effective method for solving problems without conflict.
+You can also pursue individual therapy to manage personal concerns.
 Visiting a therapist online removes many barriers to therapy, such as traveling to a physical office.
 Your sessions are conducted from the comfort of your home using the same tools as in-office therapists, which are just as effective online.

 Takeaway

 Losing attraction for your husband can drastically increase stress in a marriage.
-However, it does not mean you don't love your husband or that the marriage has failed.
+However, it does not automatically mean you don't love your husband or that the marriage has failed.
 Attraction can wax and wane, but improving relationship quality will likely restore it.
 Focusing on communication, non-sexual intimacy, and respect can lead to massive improvements in relationship satisfaction.
 As relationship satisfaction increases, the physical attraction between both partners is also likely to increase.